thantthet/keymagic.net/faq.markdown

 ### I don't like notifications being shown up when I switch keyboards

+Sure, you can disable
-Go to System `Preferences > Notifications > KeyMagic`.
-Set alert style to None.
+1. Go to `System Preferences > Notifications > KeyMagic`.
+2. Set alert style to None.

 ---